claudette

 chat("I'm Jeremy")

-Hello, Jeremy!
-How can I assist you today?
+Hello Jeremy!
+Nice to meet you.
+How can I help you today?

 • role: assistant